rhielab/TENET_2.0/README.md

 ###### scatterplot_top_n_genes
 	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create scatterplots for the top n transcriptional regulators to linked probes.

-###### hypoGposTracks
-	T: Make UCSC genome browser tracks for (number specified by the track_top_n_genes parameter) transcriptional regulators and their linked hypomethylated enhancers (hypoGpos)

-	F: Don't generate genome browser tracks for top transcriptional regulators and their linked hypomethylated enhancers

-###### hypoGnegTracks
-	T: Make UCSC genome browser tracks for (number specified by the track_top_n_genes parameter) transcriptional regulators and their negatively-linked hypomethylated enhancers (hypoGneg)

-	F: Don't generate genome browser tracks for top transcriptional regulators and their negatively-linked hypomethylated enhancers

-###### hyperGposTracks
-	T: Make UCSC genome browser tracks for (number specified by the track_top_n_genes parameter) transcriptional regulators and their linked hypermethylated enhancers (hyperGneg)

-	F: Don't generate genome browser tracks for top transcriptional regulators and their linked hypermethylated enhancers

-###### hyperGnegTracks
-	T: Make UCSC genome browser tracks for (number specified by the track_top_n_genes parameter) transcriptional regulators and their negatively-linked hypermethylated enhancers (hyperGneg)

-	F: Don't generate genome browser tracks for top transcriptional regulators and their negatively-linked hypermethylated enhancers

-###### track_top_n_genes
-	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create UCSC genome browser tracks for above

-###### hypoGposStates
-	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their linked hypomethylated enhancers (hypoGpos)

-	F: Don't generate the activity status table for top transcriptional regulators and their linked hypomethylated enhancers

-###### hyperGposStates
-	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their linked hypermethylated enhancers (hyperGpos)

-	F: Don't generate the activity status table for top transcriptional regulators and their linked hypermethylated enhancers

-###### hypoGnegStates
-	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their negatively-linked hypomethylated enhancers (hypoGneg)

-	F: Don't generate the activity status table for top transcriptional regulators and their negatively-linked hypomethylated enhancers

-###### hyperGnegStates
-	T: Make a table that lists the activity states of (number specified by the states_top_n_genes parameter) transcriptional regulators and their negatively-linked hypermethylated enhancers (hyperGneg)

-	F: Don't generate the activity status table for top transcriptional regulators and their negatively-linked hypermethylated enhancers

-###### states_top_n_genes
-	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create the states table for the top n transcriptional regulators to linked probes.

 ###### hypoGposCScatter
 	T: Make complex scatterplots for hypomethylated enhancers to genes positively linked (hypoGpos) using files in ./external.data/otherinfo (Purity, CNV, SM datasets)